deciduously/music/post.md

 {% youtube uLhQQSKhTok %}

-We're not going to do what that code does exactly, and I'm not going to elaborate on what any of these specific snippets mean, but it does serve as a solid roadmap.
-Each like calls out to some other GNU/Linux/(ALSA) tool:
+We're not going to do what that [code](https://en.wikipedia.org/wiki/Source_code) does exactly, and I'm not going to elaborate on what any of these specific snippets mean, but it does serve as a solid [roadmap](https://en.wikipedia.org/wiki/Plan).
+Each line calls out to some other tool present on a standard [desktop](https://en.wikipedia.org/wiki/Desktop_computer) [Linux](https://en.wikipedia.org/wiki/Linux) [distribution](https://en.wikipedia.org/wiki/Linux_distribution) like [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu):

 1. `cat /dev/urandom`: Get a stream of random binary data.
 1. `hexdump -v -e '/1 "%u\n"'`: Convert binary to 8-bit base-10 integers (0-255).